 Principles of UK Taxation

 In this module you will develop an understanding of taxation and tax practice, including the ethical context, in the UK.
 You will look at the influence of the EU on UK tax objectives and policies, the administration of the tax system, the different types of tax in the UK, and the ethical principles that relate to undertaking tax engagements.
 You will learn how to calculate income tax, national insurance contributions, capital gains tax, corporation tax and VAT in straightforward scenarios.
-You will consider usage of quantitative and qualitative information to make recommendations to taxpayers and others, examining application of tax law and identifying ethical decision making processes, for example in mitigating tax liabilities.
+You will consider the use of quantitative and qualitative information to make recommendations to taxpayers and others, examining the application of tax law and identifying ethical decision-making processes, for example in mitigating tax liabilities.

 In this module you will develop an understanding of the development and contemporary fluctuations of multinational enterprises.
 You will look at their history and the role of foreign direct investment in achieving growth.
 You will consider the effect of internationalisation on host countries, and examine the political economy context within which multinational enterprises operate, as well as their own strategic decision making.